Rivers eager to prove critics wrong after joining Colts

 Rivers officially ended his 16-year tenure with the Chargers on Saturday by signing the $25 million deal he agreed to earlier this week.

-The 38-year-old Rivers feels like he has plenty to offer even after one of his worst seasons.
+Rivers feels he has plenty to offer even after one of his worst seasons.

 He threw 23 touchdown passes, his lowest total since 2007, and 20 interceptions, matching the second-highest total of his career.
 While some blamed the troubles on a poor offensive line or Rivers trying to do too much to rally the Chargers late in games, others contended his skills were rapidly deteriorating.